qingxiangguo/Tools-for-Cancer-Genome-Analysis/contents/arriba.md

 ### 3.3.5 Known fusions
 Arriba can be instructed to be particularly sensitive towards events between certain gene pairs by supplying a list of gene pairs (parameter -k).

+### 3.3.6 Tags
+Arriba can be supplied with a list of user-defined tags using the parameter -t.
+This feature is useful to annotate known oncogenic fusions, for example.
+It is constructed in a way that it can be passed as arguments to the parameters -k and -t alike.

+### 3.3.7 Protein domains
+Protein domain annotation can be passed to Arriba via the parameter -p.
+The column retained_protein_domains of Arriba's output file is then populated accordingly.The file must be in GFF3 format.

+### 3.3.8 Structural variant calls from WGS